meerk40t/meerk40t/README.md

 # Parsers

 The ability to drag and drop and display and modify job elements is critical to any good laser cutting application.
-Currently MeerK40t uses Pillow to load images. `svgelements` to load the SVG files.
-There an `EgvParser` from K40Tools to load EGV files.
+Currently MeerK40t uses Pillow to load images. `svgelements` to load the SVG files. `RuidaDevice` to load .rd files.
+The `LhystudiosDevice` loads EGV files.
 These loaders are registered in the kernel api and can be augmented with other formats quite easily.
 Requests for dealing with additional file formats can be easily addressed and integrated.

 # Rasterization

 The project includes a RasterBuilder.
 It uses a highly debuggable methodology to build rasters.
-This gives MeerK40t the ability to overscan, perform bottom-to-top rasters, start from any corner, skip blank edge pixels, skip blank edge lines and makes the entire process extremely easy to troubleshoot or extend.
+This gives MeerK40t the ability to overscan, perform bottom-to-top right-to-left rasters, start from any corner, skip blank edge pixels, skip blank edge lines and makes the entire process extremely easy to troubleshoot or extend.

 See notes on Rastering (https://github.com/meerk40t/meerk40t/wiki/Notes-on-Rastering) in the wiki.

-# Lhymicro-GL Interpreter

-The Lhymicro-GL interpreter writes Lhymicro-GL code to be used in the stock firmware.
-This is done with the LhymicroInterpreter.
-It uses middle-level to low level on the fly writer, which tracks the local state of the device.

-We can also adapt for edge conditions and alterations on the fly without any trouble.
-The interpreter tracks its current state and can perform the needed actions for state changes behind the scenes.

 ## LaserCommands